Application fee waivers are available! Contact Haley Ellison, the DPAS enrollment specialist for more information.

 - Request two letters of recommendation through GradCAS: one from an educator or supervisor and one from a personal reference.
 Letters should address any or all of the following:

 - Leadership skills

-- All admitted students will be required to provide official transcripts to the SHRS Admissions Office prior to enrolling in classes.
+- All admitted students will be required to provide official transcripts and/or credential evaluations to the SHRS Admissions Office prior to enrolling in classes.

-- Duolingo English Test: 120.
-Scores should be made available electronically to “University of Pittsburgh – School of Health and Rehabilitation Sciences"
+- Duolingo English Test: 130.
+Scores should be made available electronically to “University of Pittsburgh – School of Health and Rehabilitation Sciences.”

 - Unofficial scores may be provided via GradCAS (in addition to the official scores required).

 Your application will be reviewed once it is complete.